zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 ## Dapper Insert Multiple Rows

-For inserting multiple rows in Dapper, you have to provide a list to the `Execute` or `ExecuteAsync` method instead of a single anonymous object or entity.
+For inserting multiple rows in Dapper, you have to provide a list to the `Execute` or `ExecuteAsync` method instead of a single anonymous object or an entity.

 :::{.alert .alert-warning}
 **NOTE:** Passing a list doesn't insert rows in bulk.
-Every item will be inserted by performing a single insert statement (similar to looping on your item list to call the `Execute` method)
+Every item will be inserted by using a single insert statement (similar to looping on your item list to call the `Execute` method)
 :::

 In this example: